satya-arjunan/visocyteold/Plugins/AdiosReaderStaging/README.md

 staging-reader on how to connect to the staging area.

 To use this plugin:
-1. Run an MPI job with pvserver and connect the Visocyte client to it.
+1. Run an MPI job with pvserver and connect the ParaView client to it.
 2. In the client, select File/Open and open the `cartiso.full.bp_writer_info.txt` file.
 3. Choose "Cartiso Stream Reader".